Harness#

 gst_harness_teardown (h);

-Another main feature of the Harness
+Another main feature of the Harness is its integration with the

-can be very challenging, but
+TestClock.
+Operating the TestClock can be very challenging, but

-simplifies some of the most desired actions a lot, like wanting
+Harness simplifies some of the most desired actions a lot, like wanting

 to manually advance the clock while at the same time releasing a ClockID

-that is waiting, with functions like crank_single_clock_wait()
+that is waiting, with functions like crank_single_clock_wait().

-also supports sub-harnesses, as a way of generating and
+Harness also supports sub-harnesses, as a way of generating and

 validating data.
-A sub-harness is another Harness
+A sub-harness is another Harness that is managed by

 the “parent” harness, and can either be created by using the standard